mdn/content/files/en-us/web/css/css_columns/basic_concepts_of_multicol/index.md

 - {{cssxref("column-fill")}}
 - {{cssxref("column-gap")}}

-By adding `column-count` or `column-width` to an element, that element becomes a _multi-column container_, or _multicol container_ for short.
+By adding `column-count` or `column-width` to an element, the element becomes a _multi-column container_ or _multicol container_ for short.
 The columns are anonymous boxes and described as column boxes in the specification.

 ## Defining columns

-To create a multicol container you must use at least one of the `column-*` properties, these being `column-count` and `column-width`.
+To create a multicol container, you must use at least one of the `column-*` properties, these being `column-count` and `column-width`.

 ### Specifying the number of columns

 The `column-count` property specifies the number of columns that you would like the content to be displayed as.
 The browser will then assign the correct amount of space to each column box to create the requested number of columns.

-In the below example we use the `column-count` property to create three columns on the `.container` element.
-The content, including the children of `.container` is then split between the three columns.
+In the below example, we use the `column-count` property to create three columns on the `.container` element.
+The content, including the children of `.container`, is then split between the three columns.

 {{EmbedGHLiveSample("css-examples/multicol/basics/column-count.html", '100%', 550)}}

-In the above example the content is wrapped in paragraph `p` tags with default styling.
+In the above example, the content is wrapped in paragraph `p` tags with default styling.
 Therefore, there is a margin above each paragraph.
 You can see how this margin causes the first line of text to be pushed down.
 This is because a multicol container creates a new Block Formatting Context (BFC) which means margins on child elements do not collapse with any margin on the container.

 ### Specifying the width of columns